nguyenjpus/linux/_work/lessons-learned.md

 title: Key Lessons from Server Management and Troubleshooting
 date: 2025-08-20
 ---

 # Key Lessons from Server Management and Troubleshooting

-During my work as a system administrator, I’ve learned practical techniques for managing servers and resolving hardware issues.
+Some practical techniques for managing servers and resolving hardware issues.
 Below are two key lessons for future reference.

 ## 1. Using SCP for Secure File Transfers

 The `scp` command is a powerful tool for securely transferring files from a remote server to a local machine.
 For example, to copy all `.txt` files from a server’s `/root/` directory to a local Windows machine, I use:

 ```bash